eudovic/laravel-8.0-api-rest/README.md

 ## USING

 ##### REQUEST TOKEN
-For this we should send a post to your-api-addr/api/token posting in your form data the user data.
+To get the token auth we need to send a post to your-api-addr/api/token posting in your form data the user data.
 The form-data parameters are:
 POST http://your-api-addr/api/token